gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 Safe HTML can change across parsing, so the main oracle requires inertness.
 A curated mutation-XSS corpus adds the stronger condition `sanitize(sanitize(x)) == sanitize(x)` for payloads designed to change on a second parse.

 Idempotence would reject harmless serialization changes if imposed on all HTML.
-The broad corpus therefore checks the property that matters, absence of executable content after browser-style reparsing.
+The broad corpus checks the property that matters, absence of executable content after browser-style reparsing.
 Known mutation shapes receive the stronger equality check because a second change in those inputs signals that their structural trick may remain active.

 ### Generated tables need byte-level pins

-Build-time generators fetch Unicode, the [Public Suffix List](https://publicsuffix.org/), and the [IANA TLD list](https://data.iana.org/TLD/tlds-alpha-by-domain.txt).
-A versioned URL can still return altered bytes.
-Each generator pins the expected [SHA-256](https://en.wikipedia.org/wiki/SHA-2), and the Public Suffix List also pins a [source commit](https://github.com/publicsuffix/list).
+Build-time generators fetch Unicode and the [Public Suffix List](https://publicsuffix.org/), plus the [IANA TLD list](https://data.iana.org/TLD/tlds-alpha-by-domain.txt).
+A versioned URL can return altered bytes.
+Each generator pins the expected [SHA-256](https://en.wikipedia.org/wiki/SHA-2), and the Public Suffix List pins a [source commit](https://github.com/publicsuffix/list).
 A mismatched download aborts generation.
 Updating data requires reviewing the generated diff and changing the pin.

 Version pinning alone identifies a release name, not the bytes returned by its URL.
 A compromised mirror could serve a changed table under that name, and review of the hand-written C would not expose the row.
 The digest makes the fetched bytes part of the build input.
-Pinning the Public Suffix List to a commit also avoids a moving `main` branch.
+Pinning that list to a commit avoids a moving `main` branch.
 A data update becomes a reviewed source change rather than an effect of rebuilding on another day.

 These checks establish the boundary for the speed work: skipped operations must preserve the answer on adversarial input.
 The source is available on [GitHub](https://github.com/tox-dev/turbohtml) and